emdgroup-liquid/liquid/src/liquid/components/ld-sidenav/readme.md

 {% example '{ "hasPadding": false, "styles": { "minHeight": "8rem", "position": "relative" } }' %}
 <ld-sidenav open collapsed collapsible expand-trigger="mouseenter"></ld-sidenav>
 {% endexample %}

+#### Customizing expansion on click of individual navitems

+By default, the sidenav automatically expands on click of an [`ld-sidenav-navitem`](./ld-sidenav-navitem), which has a `to` property, or acts as an accordion toggle within an [`ld-sidenav-accordion`](./ld-sidenav-accordion).
+You can overwrite this behavior by using the `expand-on-click` prop of each [`ld-sidenav-navitem`](./ld-sidenav-navitem) within your sidenav to explicitly force or prevent the expansion.

 ### Collapse trigger